 According to experts, Russia’s efforts in foreign countries is largely about ensuring its own interests in other regions.
 This has involved working with or supporting fringe groups on both the right and left side of the political spectrum.
 The efforts have been seen in neighboring countries like Ukraine and Georgia as well as major Western nations.

-While the and concluded Russia’s efforts in the US election were designed to help Trump win, their motives for interfering aren’t always about achieving a specific outcome.
+While the FBI and CIA concluded Russia’s efforts in the US election were designed to help Trump win, their motives for interfering aren’t always about achieving a specific outcome.
 Instead, Russia’s goal often appears to be spreading misinformation and stirring up discord.

 A report by the Atlantic Council found that Russia, under the leadership of President Vladimir Putin, has been ramping up efforts to influence global politics since 2012.
 The tactics involved include disinformation campaigns, coercion, and forming strategic alliances.